 He is in a severe battle of conscience against his personal demons; his old life continues to follow him and he can’t shake off the lusts of the flesh and it drives him insane.
 After many Christians rip him off his money, he is forced to examine every interaction, and is confounded with the way in which his notions of reality become suddenly – irrevocably – stripped bare.

-It’s a story of loss, a story of destruction, a story of disappointment, a story of renewal.
+Kalamindi is a story of loss; a story of destruction; a story of disappointment; a story of renewal.
 It’s the story of dark extremes of an eccentric faith.
-It’s a story that might not have been written.
-It’s a story of dark dark evil in the hearts of men.
-In combining fantasy and allegory with minutely located naturalistic narrative this book turns out to be another of Okang’a Ooko’s tour-de-force gems with twists and turns.
+It’s a story of dark ugly evil in the hearts of men.